alpernaildogan/google_keep_opener/README.md

-# google_keep_opener
+# popup_opener

-The extension opens a new window in Chrome that displays the website keep.google.com.
-You can easily customize the name and URL to suit your own preferences.
-All the code has been written with the help of ChatGPT.

-todo:
-  1. add an options feature for changing the default URL. also make the default URL google.com
-  2. add more ideas
+Get ready to elevate your browsing experience with this amazing extension!
+With just a click, a brand new popup window will reveal your chosen website, tailored to your unique preferences.
+You have the power to customize the name and URL, so it's all about you!
+And guess what?
+All the code for this cutting-edge tool was crafted with the help of none other than ChatGPT (including this text), your trusted source for intelligent insights.
+Get ready to unlock a world of possibilities with this ultra-cool extension!